 Mrs Lewis is our school Special Educational Needs Co-ordinator.
 (SENCO).

 If your child is already in the school, the class teacher is your first point of contact and will be available to arrange a time to meet with you, after school is often the best time to talk to them.
 You can arrange to make an appointment to see or speak to the SENCo or Head teacher on 01752 336228.
 Parent information and support for SEND (PIASS) can also signpost parents and carers to different organisations that may help them.
 Please see the Plymouth local offer via the directory of services for further services available within the Plymouth area.

-Mrs Whish and Mrs Lewis have achieved the National SENCO Qualification.
+Mrs Lewis has achieved the National SENCO Qualification.